What are good supermarket price comparison sites?

 ❓How to compare supermarket prices following MySupermarket closure?

-There are a few sites which I will compare for you below.
-You may also want to look for the table checking all supermarket comparison sites side by side for quick and easy analyse.
+There are a few price comparison apps and sites compared for you below.
+You may also want to look for the table checking all comparison sites & apps side by side for quick and easy analyse any supermarket.

-My Supermarket allowed us to search for an item of interest to see how much it costs in a chosen supermarket but also across 14 other supermarkets it has in his comparison menu.
+It allowed us to search for an item of interest to see how much it costs in a chosen grocery but also across 14 other shops it has in its comparison menu.

-The average basket price was easy to calculate across the most popular supermarkets and then you could easily see which place saves you the most money on your food shopping…
+The average basket price was easy to calculate across the most popular supermarkets and then you could easily see which place saves you the most money on your grocery shopping…

-I loved the fact that the app allowed us to check if the supermarket deals are real as they tracked historical prices, so we were able to see if the ‘current deal’ is a deal indeed.
+I loved the fact that the app allowed us to check if the grocery deals were real as they tracked historical prices, so we were able to see if the ‘current deal’ is a deal indeed.
 Sort of like those graphs from CamelCamelCamel or PriceSpy

 Mysupermarket was saving us up to 30% on food shopping.